toricodesthings/Transcraib-API/README.md

 ## Configuration

 The API automatically detects available hardware and selects the optimal model.
-You can override this selection using the `/model/set` endpoint.
+You can override this selection using the `/model/set` endpoint, this is an admin command, so auth support will be built in.

 ## Error Handling

 The API returns detailed error messages for common issues:
 - **400 Bad Request**: Invalid file format, size, or request parameters
 - **404 Not Found**: Task not found
 - **413 Payload Too Large**: File exceeds size limits